A. Hiring policies

-Calvin College is a smoke-free campus with the exception of specifically designated smoking areas.
+According to Grand Rapids Clean Indoor Air Ordinance and Calvin’s Smoking Policy, Calvin College is a smoke-free campus with the exception of specifically designated smoking areas.
 Smoking is prohibited in all campus buildings.
 Those who choose to smoke must do so only during regular break periods, in designated smoking areas and must dispose of trash appropriately.

 Policy on civil defense and severe weather warning